byu-cpe/ecen224/_labs/command-line.md

 - Answer the questions in the `README.md`.
 (This is one OUTSIDE of the challenge folder)

 - Pass off to a TA by showing the correct output of your `tree` command.
+Make sure to show hidden folders and files.

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.